Interested in How to Do Layoffs With Compassion?

 Layoffs are never easy and they always create uncertainty and fear in the workplace.
 But, you can do layoffs in such a way that you win in the court of public opinion.
 You can do employee layoffs so that the employees who remain are encouraged by your effective, caring handling of the necessary layoffs.

 You also want the employees you are laying off to feel as if they were well-served.
 An employer of choice is cognizant of the needs of all stakeholders—and does their best to meet them.

 Before you do layoffs, consider all of the other options that an employer has to save money and produce efficiently.
+Let your employees know that you are exploring options and share your findings.
 Your employees will appreciate your efforts, even if they are unsuccessful.